 - “And whoever welcomes one such young child in My name, he welcomes Me.

 - “But whoever lays bait to ensnare1“lays bait to ensnare” is a single word in the Greek.
 It specifically refers to a “bait stick”, meaning the trigger stick of a trap or snare to which the bait is attached.
 Think of the part of a mouse trap to which you affix the cheese.
 On reaching for the bait, the “bait stick” triggers the trap and ensnares the unsuspecting victim.
-It can also refer to offending someone or someone stumbling, and is often used those ways. one of these little ones who believes in Me, it’s better for him to have a heavy millstone hung around his neck and be drowned in the depths of the sea.
+It can also refer to offending someone or someone stumbling, and is often used those ways. one of these little ones who believes in Me, it’s better for him to have a heavy millstone hung around his neck and to be drowned in the depth of the sea.

 - “And if your hand or your foot ensnares3“ensnares” see footnote on “bait that ensnares” in verse 6, since this is the same Greek word. you, cut it off and throw it from you.
 It’s better for you to enter into the life maimed or lame, than having two hands or two feet and to be thrown into the fire of ages.4“fire of ages” is literal, though it’s traditionally translated “eternal fire” here.
 However, that’s less literal and “fire of ages” captures the severity of the fire, which the traditional interpretation doesn’t.
 The word translated “ages” (αἰώνιον) here is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 when the disciples asked about the “culmination of the age“.